angelosdmg/K-Means/ReadMe.txt

+Created the functionality for two - dimensional points, based on himank's implementation.

+Original Description:

 K-Means Clustering:

 K-means clustering is a classical clustering algorithm that uses an expectation maximization like technique to partition a number of data points into k clusters.